 Given the lack of established marketing channels in the USVI, fishermen of sell their daily catches in a variety of methods.
 Some fishermen, furthermore, use more than one method.
-For example, 39% of St. Croix licensed fishermen in 2016 reported selling their catch along roads (usually from the back of trucks) while another 39% sold their catch at the landing site (Kojis et al. 2017).
-Similarly, about 38% reported selling their product to restaurants while 42% sold their catch from home.
-Twenty-six percent of the St. Croix fishermen reported the use of government markets to sell their product.
-Only about five percent indicated selling to stores (either retail stores or supermarkets).
-On average, St. Croix fishermen used 2.3 outlets, on average, to sell their 2016 catch.
+For example, 43% of St. Thomas/St. John licensed fishermen in 2016 reported selling their catch along roads (usually from the back of trucks) while 39% sold their catch to restaurants (Kojis et al. 2017).
+Thirty-seven percent of the St. Thomas/St. John fishermen reported the use of government markets to sell their product.
+Only 5% indicated selling to stores (either retail stores or supermarkets).
+On average, St. Thomas/St. John fishermen used 2.3 outlets, on average, to sell their 2016 catch.
 The multitude of methods employed by the fishermen in selling product highlights in inherent problem of collecting adequate industry catch data and other relevant information.